-Michigan lawyer discusses what happens when you have an accident in a company car.
+Lawyer discusses what happens when you have an accident in a company car.

 Getting into a car accident while driving a company car is stressful.
 This is especially true if the car is wrecked or someone gets hurt.
 Fixing the damaged car itself is usually the easiest problem to resolve.
-Our clients want to know about available benefits and how to protect their legal rights.
-Here is what happens if you have an accident in a company car and suffer personal injury.
+Our Michigan clients want to know about available benefits and how to protect their legal rights.
+Here is what happens if you have an accident in a company car and suffer a personal injury.

-It also possible to file a third-party lawsuit against a negligent driver for pain and suffering damages.
+It is also possible to file a third-party lawsuit against a negligent driver for pain and suffering damages.

 Workers’ comp insurance